-Estelle Lloyd, Co-Founder of Azoomee, and Ariane de Bonvoisin, author, speaker and life skills coach, share tips on teaching your kids kindness at a time when physical affection is limited, and everyone is feeling the strain of the pandemic.
+Estelle Lloyd, Co-Founder of Azoomee, and Ariane de Bonvoisin, author, speaker and life skills coach, share tips on teaching your kids kindness.

-Small acts of kindness are on the rise – from our weekly NHS applause in the UK, volunteering to help those in need or just picking up the phone to lend an empathetic ear, people have been more inclined to help others even while facing their own unique problems.
+Small acts of kindness were on the rise last year – from our weekly NHS applause in the UK, volunteering to help those in need or just picking up the phone to lend an empathetic ear, people were more inclined to help others even while facing their own unique problems.

-This is exactly what we need to be passing on to children during this difficult time.
-There is more than enough information on how to keep children ‘busy’ during lockdown, but what do we expect them to learn from the experience as a whole?
-Can we use the extra time we currently have with them to “teach” kindness?
-Not just by example, but by communicating just how acts of kindness can help improve emotional wellbeing in themselves and others?
+This is exactly what we need to be passing on to children.
+There is more than enough information on how to how to refresh your children’s social skills after lockdown, but what do we expect them to learn from the experience as a whole?
+Can we communicate just how acts of kindness can help improve emotional wellbeing in themselves and others?

-With mental health awareness week changing its theme for 2020 to ‘kindness’, now is the perfect time to consider this.
-Here are some tips on teaching your kids to be kind, to themselves and each other, during this tough time.
+As we make World Kindness Day on Saturday 13th November, now is the perfect time to consider this.
+Here are some tips on teaching your kids to be kind, to themselves and each other.

 Kids copying their parents is one of the most fundamental ways that they learn new things, and this is especially true for how they learn kindness.
 Make sure to create experiences where kids can see you be kind, and where kids can choose to be kind too.
 From the way you treat the cashier when you get groceries, to the way you react when small things go wrong, kids are constantly absorbing the information they see.